 CE: With a deep breath and sometimes a bourbon.
 It also doesn’t hurt to have some means of prioritizing the most important messages.

 TG: You unexpectedly find 15 minutes in your day, what do you do with it?

 CE: I love taking a walk outside our office, right over to Washington Square Park.
 Temperature permitting, it clears my head and creates a moment to reflect all of the amazing work our team has done.
 It creates a positive mindset and also focus.
 Temperature not permitting, I’m freezing and get snow on my shoes.

 TG: When was the last time you felt burned out and why?

 CE: Life builds up and we get busy.
 I don’t know if I’ve let it build to a burn-out in the last couple of years; I just try to make sure I take a breath on the weekends.
-Back when I graduated college and did a stint in investment banking, I certainly felt burnt out constantly – I was spending so much time doing something that wasn’t personally rewarding or fulfilling.
-Since then I’ve tried to avoid that path – for me, doing work that is gratifying is one important way to avoid feeling burnt out.
+Back when I graduated college and did a stint in investment banking, I certainly felt burned out constantly – I was spending so much time doing something that wasn’t personally rewarding or fulfilling.
+Since then I’ve tried to avoid that path – for me, doing work that is gratifying is one important way to avoid feeling burned out.

 TG: When was the last time you felt you failed and how did you overcome it?